 As an On Campus Housing resident you are responsible for abiding by the On Campus Housing Regulations as well as the UCLA Student Conduct Code.
-These regulations have been designed to create safe, supportive and inclusive living-learning communities that engage residents in order to foster their academic success, personal growth and responsible citizenship.
+These regulations have been designed to create safe, supportive, and inclusive living-learning communities that engage residents in the fostering of their academic success, personal growth, leadership development, and social responsibility.

-These regulations have been categorized into 4 sections:
+These regulations have been categorized into four sections:

 A. General Conduct Regulations

 Regulations regarding the possession, consumption, or distribution of alcoholic beverages within or on grounds immediately adjacent to the On Campus Housing facilities include the following:

 a.
 Manufacture, distribution, dispensing, use, or sale of, or attempted manufacture, distribution, dispensing, or sale of alcohol which is unlawful or otherwise prohibited by, or not in compliance with any University policy or campus regulations is prohibited.